JuliaLang/julia/doc/manual/introduction.rst

 multi-paradigm, combining features of imperative, functional, and object-oriented programming.
-Julia provides ease and expressiveness for high-level numerical computing, in the same way as languages such as R, MATLAB, and Python, but transcends its general programming limitations.
+Julia provides ease and expressiveness for high-level numerical computing, in the same way as languages such as R, MATLAB, and Python, but also supports general programming.
 To achieve this, Julia builds upon the lineage of mathematical programming languages, but also borrows much from popular dynamic languages, including `Lisp
 <http://en.wikipedia.org/wiki/Lisp_(programming_language)>`_, `Perl